tenglab/DASE/README.md

 # SEprofiler
-R package used to category and ranking super-enhancer (SE) subtle differences in two conditions.
+R package used to categorize and rank super-enhancer (SE) subtle differences in two conditions.

 SEprofiler R package: